 R3.
 Software meets domain-relevant community standards

 Software, including its documentation and license, should meet or rise above domain-relevant community standards and coding practices (for example choice of programming language, standards for testing, usage of file formats, etc) that enable reuse.
 While the FAIR4RS principles do not specify particular community standards, the intent is to ensure that practitioners are aware of what others are doing and using in the community, whilst acknowledging that community standards are (and should be) under constant development.
-This principle does not prohibit innovation as long as it is done in collaboration with the relevant community.
+This principle encourages collaboration with the relevant community.

 Challenges to implementation